Custom MCP Tools

 The dynamic tool loader reads .codegraph/tools.yaml from your project root and registers each tool definition as an MCP tool.
 This lets you create project-specific analysis queries that Claude Code (or any MCP client) can invoke by name.

-Key features: - Define custom SQL queries as named MCP tools - Parameters with types and defaults - Read-only (SELECT queries only) — write operations are rejected - No code changes, no server restart (tools loaded at MCP server startup)
+Key features: - Define custom SQL queries as named MCP tools - Parameters with types and defaults - Parameterized queries — values passed via DuckDB ? placeholders (not string interpolation) - Read-only (SELECT queries only) — write operations and set operations are rejected - No code changes, no server restart (tools loaded at MCP server startup)

 Quick Start